What makes a successful employee health and wellness program?

 2. Strong and dynamic leadership

-The person or people who are visibly driving your program have a vital role to play, not just in their day-to-day management of the program, but in how they drive and sell it internally.
+The person or people who are visibly driving your program have a vital role to play, and not just in their day-to-day management of the program.
+It’s in how they drive and sell it internally.
 Successful program leaders spread a contagious enthusiasm among management and staff, listen and respond to feedback, and clearly promote the personal benefits of taking part.

 3. Steering Committee

-Committees are essential for ensuring all groups and subcultures in your organisation are included, and are absolutely essential for spreading the word about the benefits of the programs.
+Committees are essential for ensuring all groups and subcultures in your organisation are included and for spreading the word about the benefits of the programs.
 Your steering committee helps you gain buy-in from the most important personalities, and helps you identify the most appropriate activities.
 We’ll talk more about how to set up a successful committee in a later blog.

 4. Accessibility & availability

 For your least motivated employees, any excuse is a good one.
-For those people to take part in any activity at all, it needs to be easy to start.
+So for those people to take part in any activity at all, it needs to be easy to start.
 If they’re not online much, you need to have offline options.
-If they’re on shift work or night shift, you need to have flexibility in the timing.
+If they’re on shift work or night shift, then you need to have flexibility in the timing.